matthias-reis/carda-gatsby/content/articles/2020/06/it-was-a-good-dream-interview-en.md

 **Alex:**  It’s totally like he’s in the band!
 He’s great at getting these really natural feeling sounds for everything, and always has awesome suggestions for guitar tones.
 I can say with confidence that our recordings would sound quite different without James’ input.

-**Anne:**  An editor from Everything Is Noise said that it rarely occurs, that an album transposes him\*her into a certain atmosphere, irrespective of the state of mind he\*she had when he⋆she started listening to your album.
+**Anne:**  An editor from Everything Is Noise said that it rarely occurs, that an album transposes him\*her into a certain atmosphere, irrespective of the state of mind he\*she had when he\*she started listening to your album.
 David Zeidler from Young Epoch said you are traveling within a world of delicate textures, contemplative nuance, and passionate outpour.
 I think this exactly puts it into words, how I feel about "Help Me To Recollect".
 Where do you get all the creativity and inspiration from, to create music like this?

 ## "It means a lot to us when people find kind words for our music"